dunglas/mercure/spec/mercure.md

 *   `id`: the identifier of this update, it **MUST** be the same value as the subscription update's topic
 *   `type`: the fixed value `Subscription`
-*   `matchType`: the topic matcher type used of this subscription (**MUST** be omitted if the matcher type is exact matching)
+*   `matchType`: the topic matcher type used for this subscription, **MUST** be omitted if the matcher type is exactly matching and **MUST** be considered case-insensitive
-*   `match`: the topic matcher used of this subscription
+*   `match`: the topic matcher used for this subscription
 *   `subscriber`: the topic identifier of the subscriber.
 It **SHOULD** be an IRI.
 *   `active`: `true` when the subscription is active, and `false` when it is terminated
-*   `payload` (optional): content of the `payload` field related to this subscription present in the subscriber's JWS (see (#payloads))
+*   `payload` (optional): the content of the `payload` field related to this subscription present in the subscriber's JWS (see (#payloads))

 The JSON-LD document **MAY** contain other properties.

-In order to only allow authorized subscribers to receive subscription events, the subscription update **MUST** be marked as `private`.
+To only allow authorized subscribers to receive subscription events, the subscription update **MUST** be marked as `private`.

 Example: